sarthaklambaa/Random-Password-Generator/README.md

 A random password generator of 12 alphanumeric letters made via Python(Flask) and HTML,CSS, Javascript.

-You can check the output here👇🏻 https://pass-generator-sarthaklambaa.herokuapp.com/
+You can check the output here👇🏻<br>
+https://pass-generator-sarthaklambaa.herokuapp.com/